duststorm/makehuman/trunk/makehuman/docs/source/user_manual_installation.rst

 A good location for this is the folder Application but this is not mandatory.

-Finally you may start MakeHuman by double clicking the Applications icon.
+finally you may start MakeHuman by double clicking the Applications icon.

 Linux
 =====